ZXP-S-works/Vision_Force_Estimation/README.md

 See requirements.txt for all required packages.
 The installation is tested for Python version 3.11.

 ## Data
-Download our training and testing data at https://drive.google.com/drive/folders/1hOnvPCscykXh8SStAQmz36J2OE3ZJ5G3?usp=drive_link.
+Download our training and testing data from [Zenodo](doi.org/10.5281/zenodo.15453923).
 The testing data include all the static force prediction tasks.

 ## Training